 Dr. Ethel Bayer Santos is a FAPESP Young Investigator Fellow working at the Department of Microbiology at the University of Sao Paulo.
 She completed her PhD in 2013 under the supervision of Prof. Jose Franco da Silveira at the Federal University of Sao Paulo and Prof. Igor C. Almeida at the University of Texas at El Paso, studying the secretion pathways of the protozoan parasite Trypanosoma cruzi.
 She moved to Imperial College London to work as a postdoctoral fellow in the group of Prof. David W. Holden and identified the molecular mechanism of the Salmonella T3SS effector that suppresses T cell activation via MHCII downregulation.
-Ethel returned to Brazil and joined the group of Prof. Chuck Farah at the University of Sao Paulo where she characterized the function of Xanthomonas T6SS and Stenotrophomonas T4SS.
-In 2018, Dr. Bayer Santos became a FAPESP Young Investigator and joined the Laboratory of Protein Structure and Evolution (LEEP), led by Prof. Cristiane Rodrigues Guzzo Carvalho and Prof. Robson Francisco de Souza, to start her own research group, focused on understanding the fundamental mechanisms that allow pathogenic bacteria to subvert the function of innate immune cellsand survive within infected hosts.
+Ethel returned to Brazil and joined the group of Prof. Chuck Farah at the University of Sao Paulo where she characterized the function of the anti-amoeba Xanthomonas citri T6SS and the antibacterial Stenotrophomonas maltophilia T4SS.
+In 2018, Dr. Bayer Santos became a FAPESP Young Investigator and joined the Laboratory of Protein Structure and Evolution (LEEP), led by Prof. Cristiane Rodrigues Guzzo Carvalho and Prof. Robson Francisco de Souza, to start her own research group focused on the characterization of Salmonella spp.
+T6SS effectors.